How do I know the date and time for my enrollment appointment?

 How do I know which classes to register for?

-If you have further questions, please talk to your faculty advisor.
+Choose classes that fit your degree requirements.
+If you have questions about your degree requirements, please talk to your faculty advisor.

 What if there is a hold on my LOCUS account that stops me from registering for classes?

 There are a variety of reasons why a hold might appear on your LOCUS account.
 Some holds appear because you need to complete an item from your LOCUS "To Do" List.
 If your hold is related to Financial Aid processing, please contact Viviana Arellano (email@example.com / 312.915.8973), Associate Director, Financial Aid Office.
 If you have questions about how to solve your holds, your faculty advisor can help you identify the steps that you need to take.

 How many courses should I register for?

 Each college course is worth a certain number of "credits" or "credit hours."
 Most classes are worth three credit hours each.